pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 ### <a id='integrations-tanzumc'></a>Configure a Connection to VMware Tanzu Mission Control

-Tanzu Mission Control integration lets you monitor and manage Tanzu Kubernetes Grid Integrated Edition clusters from the Tanzu Mission Control console, making the Tanzu Mission Control console a single point of control for all Kubernetes clusters.
+Tanzu Mission Control integration lets you monitor and manage {{  vars.product }} clusters from the Tanzu Mission Control console, making the Tanzu Mission Control console a single point of control for all Kubernetes clusters.

 For more information about Tanzu Mission Control, see the [Tanzu Mission Control documentation](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components.html).